Thamizhum Saraswathiyum: Plot

 Suhasini states she doesn't want to marry Tamizh because of his education level a few days later.
 One day, Saraswathi finds Kodhai by chance and saves her as she passes out.
 Saraswathi begins to appeal to Kodhai.
 Thamizh confesses his love for Saraswathi to Chokkalingam one day, and the latter agrees to see the clan.
 She continues to like Kodhai and when he starts asking questions about her qualifications, Saraswathi lies and reveals she took MBA to marry Thamizh.
 Kodhai agrees to marry Thamizh and Saraswathi despite Saraswathi's lack of education.
 Chandrakala and Geetha are continually attempting to prevent Thamizh and Saraswathi from marrying.
 Thamizh's aunt, Geetha, despises Kodhai's family and frequently participates with Chandrakala in her schemes.
 Geetha discovers Saraswathi's educational level one day, but she is rendered speechless due to an accident.
 When Geetha escapes from the hospital and she and Chandrakala reveal the truth about Saraswathi's education, The euphoria of Thamizh and Saraswathi is fleeting.
 As a result of Kodhai's passing out from shock, the entire family turns against Thamizh.
 Kodhai passes out from shock, and the entire family turns both against Thamizh and Saraswathi as a result.
 Saraswathi now plans to complete Grade 12 and pursue an MBA to prove herself and gain legitimacy from her family.

 When Kothai returned home following her heart attack.
 She invites Saraswathi and Tamil inside the house.
 Vasundhara at the time supported both, although Karthi opposed them.
 Saraswathi was given the directive to avoid speaking negatively about her parents.
 She also gets ready for the 12th-grade exam so she can demonstrate her point in full.
 Geetha and Chandrakala are attempting to split while making various trap plans.

 While Kothai and Natesan sent Thamil& Saraswathi and Karthik& Vasundhara for a honeymoon to experience and comprehend themselves in Yercaud, Vasundhara and Karthik haven't yet begun living their marital life.
-Then they come back and are united once more.
+They then come back and are united once more.
 Vasundhara also becomes pregnant, and Chandrakala throws a party for everyone to enjoy.

 Thamizh and Saraswathi are split apart by Chandrakala and Madhu.
 The marriage between Thamizh and Saraswathi starts to fall apart.
 After being encircled by thugs, Madhu calls Thamizh for assistance.
-She is saved by inebriated Thamizh.
+She is saved by an inebriated Thamizh.
 Madhu later claims to be expecting Thamizh's child.
 When Kodhai's family learns of this, they have 24 hours to establish Thamizh's innocence.
 Evidence that Madhu lied about her pregnancy is provided to Saraswathi.
-Ragini, a sister of Thamizh, develops feelings for Aadhi, a brother of Vasundhara.
-He rejects Ragini's proposal when she makes it.
+Ragini, Thamizh’s sister, catches feelings for Aadhi, Vasundhara’s brother.
+He rejects Ragini's proposal when she asks him to marry her.
 Arjun, a colleague of Karthik saves Ragini when she is sad.
 As Arjun and Ragini get closer, they begin to fall in love.
-Even though Arjun only married Ragini to exact revenge on Kodhai's family, they eventually got married.
-As Saraswathi begins to question Arjun's evil intentions.
+Even though Arjun only married Ragini to exact revenge on Kodhai's family, they eventually got married, while Saraswathi begins to question Arjun's evil intentions.